plaans/aries/solver/README.md

   - Difference Logic engine (aka STN), for propagating temporal constraints or general difference constraints between two variables.
     The difference logic engine notably supports forward checking (or theory propagation) and native reasoning on optional variables.
   - General purpose CP engine for adding arbitrary constraints and the associated propagators (linear, max, no-overlap, ...).
-- **Explanation and Clause learning** are supported by the various engine.
+- **Explanation and Clause learning** are supported by the various engines.
   When a conflict is detected during search, a new constraint will be inferred that prevents the solver of doing the same mistake.
 - **Optional variables**: some variables can be optional: their presence in the solution will be determined by the value of a literal.
   This allows eager reasoning and constraint propagation by decoupling the presence literal and the domain of the variable.